Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 [:arrow_up:Back](#table-of-contents)

-## TESTED THIRD-PARTY PLUGINS
+## Third-Party Plugins Styling

-The below table shows you the details of what plugins I've already tested, and will keep update it:
+ReMoods want to provide your notes a consistent styles, so I will test some of the helpful plugins and modify their appearance.

 |Plugin|Status|Updated|Modified|Remarks|
 |:-----|:----:|:-----:|:-------|:-----|